intel/terraform-intel-aws-vm/examples/amazon-linux-ec2-default-vpc/README.md

 ## Terraform Intel AWS VM - Linux VM in Default VPC

-This example creates an AWS EC2 instance on 4th Generation Intel® Xeon® Scalable Processor (Sapphire Rapids) on Linux Operating System in the default VPC.
+This example creates an AWS EC2 instance on 6th Generation Intel® Xeon® Scalable Processor (Granite Rapids) on Linux Operating System in the default VPC.
 It is configured to create the EC2 instance in US-East-1 region.
 The region is provided in variables.tf in this example folder.

 This example also creates an EC2 key pair.
 It associates the public key with the EC2 instance.
 The private key is created in the local system where terraform apply is done.
 It also creates a new scurity group to open up the SSH port 22 to a specific IP CIDR block.